-Projectsfrom the left side navigation menu to display the list of all your projects
+Select "Projects" from the left side navigation menu to display the list of all your projects.

-Note: If there are no projects in your account --- you might be redirected to the onboarding wizard to create your first project.
+If there are no projects in your account, you might be redirected to the onboarding wizard to create your first project.

-DSN keyand keep it handy as we will be copying the key into the source code.
+Copy the "DSN" key and keep it handy as you will be copying the key into the source code.

 The DSN (or Data Source Name) tells the SDK where to send the events, associating them with the project you just created.

-You can create various alert rules per project and let Sentry know when, how, and whom you want to notify when errors occur in your application.
-Alert rules consist of Conditions and Actions, which are performed when the associated conditions are met.
-For more information, see Alerts.
-When creating a new project, you can select to create it with an alert rule that notifies all project team members (via email) the first time a new issue appears.
-This means that the next time a similar error occurs, the notification is not triggered since the error is not "new."
+You can create various alert rules for each project and let Sentry know when, how, and whom you want to notify when errors occur in your application.
+Alert rules consist of conditions and actions, which are performed when the associated conditions are met.
+When creating a new project, you can choose to create it with an alert rule that notifies all project team members (by email) the first time a new issue appears.
+This means that the next time a similar error occurs, the notification is not triggered since the error is not "new".

-In this step, you create a new Alert rule notifying every time an event occurs, even if it's associated with an already existing issue.
+In this step, you create a new alert rule that notifies every time an event occurs, even if it's associated with an already existing issue.
 In a real-life scenario you'd probably add additional conditions, as you wouldn't want to be notified every time an event happens in your frontend code on your end user's browsers.

-The new alert rule notifies the selected team members every time an event is seen in All Environments via Mail
+The new alert rule notifies the selected team members every time an event is seen in All Environments by Mail